of Week Home

 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
 To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.

 Thanks to Dr. Jessica Kozel, University of Nebraska Medical Center, for contributing this case and the discussion.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.

 (1) Thanks to Dr. Grace C. Yang for contributing images of papillary thyroid microcarcinoma and Hurthle cell tumors.